racarter1215/data-structures-and-algorithms-2/StacksandQueues/README.md

 ## Description

-A C# implementation of the combination of two Linked Lists.
-The purpose of this app is to take two Linked Lists and combine their nodes in an alternating pattern.
+A C# implementation of the Push of nodes into a Stack and the Enqueueing of nodes into a Queue.
+The purpose of this app is to take a newly created node and Push it into a Stack (testing for a variety of ways to do this) and Enqueue a node into a Queue (testing for a variety of ways to do this)
-This is accomplished by taking the values of list2 and inserting them into list1 at the appropriate intervals.
+This is accomplised by creating new nodes and setting them to either the Top of a Stack or the Rear of a Queue.

 ---